Getting ready for a big job interview?

 Task: My task was to address and resolve his immediate technical concerns, rebuild his trust in our brand and make sure he was satisfied.

 Action: Instead of just going through the usual troubleshooting steps, I assured him that I would personally oversee the resolution of his issue.
 After the diagnostic process, I realized it might be a more intricate hardware problem.
-Instead of having him return the laptop a third time, I coordinated with our technical team and arranged a home visit to address the issue.
+I coordinated with our technical team and arranged a home visit to address the issue.
 Additionally, I offered him a complimentary accessory for his laptop as a gesture of goodwill for the trouble he faced.

 Results: After the home visit, the technical issue was completely resolved.
 The customer expressed his gratitude for the personalized service and later emailed my manager to say thank you.
 He continued to buy from BZ Electronics and became a vocal advocate for our brand.

-Not too hard, right?
-Notice how the answer clearly lays out the situation, the task ahead of her, the actions she took to resolve the issues and the results she generated.
+Notice how the answer clearly lays out the situation, the task ahead of the candidate, the actions they took to resolve the issues and the results they generated.

 Next, we’ll help you prepare for some of the more common situational interview questions.
 While it’s impossible to cover them all, we can certainly touch on the big ones.

-We’ve pulled together model answers for some of the most common behavioral interview questions.
+Here are some great examples of answers for common behavioral interview questions.
 Every answer is provided using the STAR Method.

 - Time management questions.